Be part of our vision to advance mathematical knowledge and understanding through impactful research.

 Explore mathematics funding for postgraduate researchers and wider postgraduate support.

 You'll have a supervisor who will guide your work throughout your time with us.

 You'll have access to all of the transferable skills training programmes available to MPhil and PhD students.
 There are also a range of events to take part in during your induction week (usually the first week of your first semester), as well as taking the online Being an Effective Researcher Tutorial from the Building Research and Innovation Capacity team which is obligatory for all research students.

 Work on your thesis is monitored by regular meetings of the Thesis Advisory Panel (at least once every six months for a full-time student and once a year for part-time students).
 The panel will review the progress of your research and provide additional advice and guidance.

 You'll be taught and supervised by staff who themselves produce internationally renowned research.
-There is a supportive atmosphere among the graduate students and staff are on hand to give you the help you need.
+Our supportive graduate teaching assistants and staff are on hand to give you the help you need.

 The Department of Mathematics is located in James College on Campus West.

-To apply for these courses you should hold, or expect to hold, a Bachelors degree in Mathematics with a 2:1 or first-class honours (or overseas equivalent), or a Bachelor's degree in which Mathematics has formed a substantial part of the course.
-For entry to the PhD programme you should hold, or expect to hold, a Masters degree with a minimum of 70% average, with a mark of 70 or above on your dissertation.
+To apply for this course you should hold, or expect to hold, a Bachelors degree in Mathematics with a 2:1 or first-class honours (or overseas equivalent), or a Bachelor's degree in which Mathematics has formed a substantial part of the course.

 English language requirements